Here is a list of school holidays in Portugal in 2020 and 2021 to help you know when to plan your holiday and childcare arrangements.

-School holidays in Portugal occur regularly throughout the year, so you’ll need to get the dates in the diary if you’re a parent who lives or works there.
+School holidays in Portugal occur regularly throughout the year, so you’ll need to get the dates in the diary if you’re a parent who lives in Portugal or works in Portugal.
 Portuguese schools have fewer breaks throughout the year than schools in many other countries but they have a longer than average summer break.
 In this guide, you’ll find details about:

 School holidays in Portugal